bahrmichael/bahrmichael.github.io/_posts/2020-09-01-multiple-frontends.md

 **Shortcut**: If you don't need Infrastructure as Code (IaC), then an ARecord in Route 53 with `*.yourdomain.com` that points to your existing CloudFront distribution gets you the same result.

-The magic is in the chapter "Wilcard Routing".
+The magic is in the chapter "Wildcard Routing".
 [Check out the full source code on GitHub](https://github.com/bahrmichael/wildcard-subdomains).

 ## Prerequisites